kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 to 0 (or <= N if there are N+1 pod replicas).
 See also [I have a couple of nodes with low utilization, but they are not scaled down.
 Why?](#i-have-a-couple-of-nodes-with-low-utilization-but-they-are-not-scaled-down-why)

+### How can I scale a node group to 0?

+From CA 0.6 it is possible to scale a node group to 0 (and obviously from 0), assuming that all scale-down conditions are met.
+Currently it is only supported on GCE/GKE.

 ****************